Sunny6889/tron-docker-main/metric_monitor/REMOTE_WRITE_WITH_THANOS.md

 docker-compose -f ./docker-compose/grafana.yml up -d
 ```
 Then log in to the Grafana web UI through http://localhost:3000/ or your host machine's IP address.
 The initial username and password are both `admin`.
 Click the **Connections** on the left side of the main page and select Prometheus as datasource.
 Enter the IP and port of the Query service in URL with `http://[Query service IP]:9091`.
+If you run on the same host could use `http://thanos-querier:9091` or `http://host.docker.internal:9091`.

 <img src="../images/metric_grafana_datasource_query.png" alt="Alt Text" width="680" >